intelowlproject/docs/docs/GoIntelOwl/index.md

 ## Usage

 This library was built with ease of use in mind!
 Here are some quick examples to get you started.
-If you need more example you can go to the [examples directory](./examples/)

 To start using the go-intelowl library you first need to import it: